DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+1. C. Thompson, U. Padmanaban, B. Ganapathisubramani, S. Symon.
+The effect of variations in experimental and computational fidelity on data assimilation approaches.
+Theoretical and Computational Fluid Dynamics, 2024.

 1. C. Wu, Y. Zhang.
 Flow Topology Optimization at High Reynolds Numbers Based on Modified Turbulence Models.
 Aerospace, 2024.

 1. E. Ntantis, V. Xezonakis.
 Aerodynamic design optimization of a NACA 0012 airfoil: An introductory adjoint discrete tool for educational purposes.
 International Journal of Mechanical Engineering Education, 2024